chimney regulations and laws in colorado

 Westminster

 Westminster adheres to the 2021 International Residential Code (IRC) and other applicable standards to ensure chimney safety and structural integrity.
 The city emphasizes the importance of annual cleaning and inspections to prevent fire hazards and maintain proper functionality.
 Homeowners must schedule at least one annual inspection to verify soundness, clearances, and the absence of dangerous deposits.
-Permits are essential for major chimney-related projects, including installations, repairs, and removals, ensuring compliance with local building codes.
-Westminster’s regulations prioritize both proactive maintenance and adherence to stringent safety protocols.
+Permits are essential for major chimney-related projects, including installations, repairs, and removals, to ensure compliance with local building codes.
+Westminster’ss regulations prioritize both proactive maintenance and adherence to stringent safety protocols.

 chimney regulations in westminster